 - The Whole Trail - cycle the full 115km from Petone's Foreshore in Wellington, through the historic Remutaka Rail Trail, to Featherston, past Lake Wairarapa to Ocean beach, then weave around the South Coast to finish in Orongorongo.
 Break up the journey overnight in characterful accommodation.
 Check-out guided tours.

 With remarkably low light pollution and just an hour over from Wellington, Wairarapa is possibly the most accessible Dark Sky destination in the world:

 - Try the Star Safari at Stonehenge-Aotearoa - NZ's only open-air astronomical observatory magnificently located on top of a hill.
-Stonehenge-Aotearoa has joined forces with Milky-Way.Kiwi to deliver Star Safari every Friday and Saturday nights.
+Stonehenge-Aotearoa has joined forces with Milky-Way.Kiwi to deliver Star Safari - a guided tour of the henge at night followed by stargazing with telescopes, weather permitting, every Friday and Saturday nights.

 - Led by astronomer Becky Bateman, Under The Stars offers nomadic astronomy tours in the Wairarapa, providing stargazing experiences, consultations and education for special events and festivals.

 When it's hot in the Wairarapa you have to take the plunge at these top swimming spots:

 - Jump off the rocks in Masterton at Double Bridges or try the popular local spot in Kaituna - with the highest cliff jump in the Wairarapa.
 Learn more.